 The majority of satellite data assimilated currently is radiances.
 Radiances, rather than retrieved products, are assimilated directly (Andersson et al., 1994), wherever possible.
-The current operational configuration uses clear level-1C radiances from a number of sensors, including ATOVS (McNally et al., 1999), AIRS, IASI, SSMI, and AMSR-E as well as geostationary water vapour clear-sky radiances (Munro et al., 2004).
-Rain affected SSMI radiances are also assimilated (Bauer et al., 2006a).
+The current operational configuration uses clear level-1C radiances from a number of sensors, including ATOVS (McNally et al., 1999), AIRS, IASI, ATMS, as well as geostationary water vapour clear-sky radiances (Munro et al., 2004).
+Clear, cloudy and precipitation-affected microwave imager radiances from TMI, SSMI/S, WINDSAT are monitored or assimilated using an all-sky approach, and a parallel datastream of AMSU-A data is sent through the all-sky route for monitoring purposes too (though AMSU-A is actively assimilated using the normal clear-sky route).
+Hence there are currently two routes in the IFS to assimilate satellite radiances, one for normal clear-sky radiances and totally overcast infrared radiances, and one for all-sky microwave radiances.

-There are currently two routes in the IFS to assimilate satellite radiances.
-The first one uses the radiative transfer operator on model profiles interpolated to observation locations.
+The first route, i.e. the one for all clear-sky radiances, as well as for totally overcast infrared radiances, uses the radiative transfer operator on model profiles interpolated to observation locations.
 The processing within 3D/4D-Var of satellite data assimilated through this route follows the same general layout as that of conventional data.

-This route is currently used for all clear-sky radiances, as well as for totally overcast infrared radiances.
-The second route uses the radiative transfer operator on model profiles at model grid point locations, and associates the output with observations within a given collocation radius around the model grid point.
+The second route uses the radiative transfer operator on model profiles at model grid point locations, and associates the output with any observations within that model grid box.
 This assimilation route differs considerably from that used for conventional observations.
-The route is currently used for rain- or cloud-affected microwave radiances only.
+The route is currently only used for all-sky microwave radiances.

-For the nadir radiances, the observation operators for both routes are different flavours of the RTTOV radiative transfer model (Saunders and Matricardi, 1998; Matricardi et al., 2001), currently using RTTOV version 9.
+For the nadir radiances, the observation operators for both routes are different flavours of the RTTOV radiative transfer model (Saunders and Matricardi, 1998; Matricardi et al., 2001), currently using RTTOV version 10.